sinamajidian/Hap10/README.md

 Here we suppose that you have aligne reads (as a BAM file) and called variant (as a VCF file).
 Please install [extract_poly](https://github.com/smajidian/extract_poly) and [SDhaP](https://github.com/smajidian/sdhapc) beforehand.
 For a complete description see the [Wiki page](https://github.com/smajidian/Hap10/wiki/Hap10-Wiki-page).

+We provide a bash script summarizing the steps for test case in test_data folder.

 ## Usage